-If you are calculating information, or making trades on the day's closing price, you won't be able to make those trades until the next day.
-Think of any indicators you have setup to trade off of, and figure out which ones require the end-of-day data.
-You can't actually trade on the close, which is a common mistake of backtesting.
+If you are calculating information or making trades on the day's closing price, you won't be able to make those trades until the next day.
+Think of any indicators you have set up to trade off of, and figure out which ones require the end-of-day data.
+You can't trade on the close, which is a common mistake of backtesting.

 Pitfall 3: In-Sample Bias